 One of my favorite experiences was discovering the area around the Finger Lakes in the fall a few years ago.
 My husband and I chose a long Finger Lakes weekend getaway in mid October and found that to be a wonderful season to explore the region.
 Whether you are looking for a long weekend away, a scenic road trip, or just want a getaway that offers a variety of activities, I think the Finger Lakes has it all.
 There are wines for every taste, cute small towns to discover and plenty of history and scenery to enjoy.

 Cool off on a hot day as the wind sprays mist in your face.
 Feel the raw power reverberate through your body as millions of gallons of water flow by so close that you can practically touch it.
 Taste award winning wines and beers.
 Or walk in the footsteps of revolutionary war soldiers or escaping Civil War slaves.
-Visiting Niagara Falls in New York for a long weekend gave me all these sensory experiences and so much more.
+A long weekend in Niagara Falls, NY gave me all these sensory experiences and so much more.

 About 20 minutes west of Park City, Utah is the Jordanelle State Park.
 The park sits on the shores of a reservoir formed from the damming of the Provo River.
 While there were no open facilities in winter, the roads in the park were plowed and made for a pleasant drive to take in the surrounding scenery.